 Kernel Parameters

 Kernel parameters can also have a detrimental impact on performance.
 Entries that are too small applications will either give errors when run or may run very slowly.
 Kernel tuning is a topic for another paper.
-However, a number of things have been written about this area.
-One excellent resource can be found at the following URL: http://docs.hp.com/hpux/content/KCparams.OverviewAll.html.

 Database Engine Performance Issues